 Dr. Smith disapproved of my using the terms, “First, Second, and Third” at times to refer to members of the Trinity, instead of calling them by the more familiar “Father, Son and Holy Spirit.”
 She feels these three labels should be used especially as they are revealed, she says, “through the lips of Jesus.”

-Dr. Smith should not mistake familiarity with theological categories for the totality of the Biblical witness.
+Dr. Smith should therefore not mistake familiarity with theological categories for the totality of the Biblical witness.
 The sundry Trinity names have a point.
 The point is, the Members are given various names, expressing various relationships, precisely to reveal how all our different relationships are reflected in Themself.

 Do we not learn things about our own fatherliness as fathers, and sonly responsibilities as sons, from calling God, “The Father” and “The Son”?
+Aren’t our earthly families, in fact, named after “The Father’s” in heaven (Eph 3:14-17)?
 Should we then think that only our paternal relationships are mirroring the Trinity?
-The Apostle Paul encourages us to see our marriages as a reflection of the First and the Second (1Corinthians 11:3), for which it would be gravely inappropriate to speak of Them as Father and Son (so Paul doesn’t).
+The Apostle Paul encourages us to see our marriages as an image of the First and the Second (1Corinthians 11:3), for which it would be gravely inappropriate to speak of Them as Father and Son (so Paul doesn’t).
+Whether this reference is to the immanent or economic trinity, as people now speak, is beside the point.
 Paul’s theological move gives us license to understand the Trinitarian relationships from different perspectives.
-Much in the Scriptures show us Their relationships to help us to understand our own.
+Much in the Scriptures show us what we can see of Their relationships to help us to understand our own.
 Using “First, Second, Third” is just a step to help us do that.